MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **TotalWorkingSetMB** - The amount of memory in megabytes in the process's working set.

-- **VirtualSetMB** - The amount of memory in megabytes in the process's virtual set.
-(MacOS / iOS only)
+- **VirtualSetMB** - The amount of memory in megabytes in the process's virtual set. (macOS / iOS only)

 - **WorkingSetPeakMB** - The largest amount of memory in megabytes that was ever in the process's working set so far.